 - Disposition Kredit (DispoKredit) – overdraft protection (loan); usually requires a premium account

 - Zinsen – interest (paid by you or to you)

 German Banks and Saving Associations

 German financial institutions are generally open from 8:00 until 16:00 and may have one night per week with evening hours.
-Conversely, some banks – such as DKB – are online-only with extremely limited storefronts.
+Conversely, some banks – such as DKB or N26 – are online-only with extremely limited or no storefronts.
 Even many “normal” bank branches are fully automated, with no tellers or teller windows.
 There may be a few humans on hand to assist customers, but all deposits and withdrawals are done by machine.
 There are even fancy machines into which you can feed euro banknotes, which are automatically counted and totaled.
 You then take your printed receipt, and go on your merry way.

 Major Banks Operating in Germany